FredHutch/HDC-DataEngineering-SQLSync/docs/faq.md

 **What happens if there are duplicates?**

 If there are duplicate entries for a single PK and source update-date value, then the sync will fail for that table.

+If no source update-column is specified, the sync will fail if there are any duplicates for a single PK.

 **What about case sensitivity in data?**